comprna/R2Dtool/README.md

 # txannotate

-A utility for long-read isoform-centric epitranscriptomics that (i) annotates transcriptomic position with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and (ii) transposes transcriptomic coordinates to genomic coordinates to enable the comparison of epitranscriptomic sites between transcript isoforms, and also to enable visualization of epitranscriptomic sites on a genome browser.
+A utility for long-read isoform-centric epitranscriptomics that:
+  (i) Annotates transcriptomic position with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and
+  (ii) transposes transcriptomic coordinates to genomic coordinates to enable the comparison of epitranscriptomic sites between transcript isoforms, and also to enable visualization of epitranscriptomic sites on a genome browser.
 ```
                                           ┌──────── liftover ───────►   Genome-centric transcriptomic sites
                                           │